ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 * {{site.data.keyword.cloud_notm}} data center regional pricing is available as a list in the **Pricing Plans** section of the **About** tab for VMware Solutions Shared instances.
 Use the {{site.data.keyword.cloud_notm}} Cost Estimator to compare the price difference for each region.
 For more information about comparing prices, see [Estimating your costs](/docs/billing-usage?topic=billing-usage-cost).
 * When there are new notifications for your system status or user actions, a red dot indicator is displayed along with **Notifications** on the left navigation pane in the {{site.data.keyword.vmwaresolutions_short}} console.
 * On the instance details page, the tags that were specified for search and identification of the instances are displayed next to the instance status.
-For more information, see [Working with tags](/docs/resources?topic=resources-tag).
 * When you order instances, clusters, and licenses, the instance name, cluster name, and license name are set to a default value as follows:
    * Virtual data center instances: vdc-_xx_
    * vCenter Server instances: vcs-_xx_